Residential Air Conditioning Questions & Answers

 Q: How do I know if my air conditioning system is running efficiently?

 A: Request a Berkeys technician to determine how efficiently your current system is running.
-A 13 SEER air conditioner is the minimum efficiency level now made in the U.S. If you’re running a unit with a lower level SEER, it may be time for you to consider unit replacement.
+A 13 SEER air conditioner is the minimum efficiency level now made in the U.S. If you’re running a unit with a lower-level SEER, it may be time for you to consider a unit replacement.
 A 13 SEER unit can amount to energy savings of about 18% compared to a 10 SEER unit.
 A new, high-efficiency system can help you save 60% on cooling costs.

 back to top